dzackgarza/Notes/Class_Notes/2020/CategoryO/PSets/PSet6.md

 &= \mathrm{pr}_{-3} \qty{ L(1) \oplus L(3) \oplus L(5) \oplus L(7)} \\
 \end{align*}

-and noting that the resulting projection would have at least two distinct irreducible quotient.
+and noting that the resulting projection would have at least two distinct simple quotients, whereas every Verma module has a *unique* simple quotient.

 # Exercise p.108